crispgm/black-white-blue/docs.md

   medium: "@crispgm"
 ```

+Project's name/subtitle/description/repo/author/author_link are required.
+And you may present with a well-designed logo.

-Email/Twitter/Medium is optional, which will be shown as icons on the bottom right.
+Email/Twitter/Medium are optional, which will be shown as icons on the bottom right.

 ### Changelog